nelinazemi/Data-Science-ML/README.md

 ## Contributing

 Contributions are welcome!
-Please read the contribution guidelines before making any changes.
+Please read the contribution guidelines before making any changes

-## License

-This project is licensed under the terms of the MIT license.